programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 #Remove extra spaces from papers
 paper_df['Text'] = paper_df['Text'].str.replace('\s+', ' ', regex=True).str.strip()
 ```
 Next we will retrieve the metadata of interest: the discipline and genre information connected to the MICUSP papers.
 Later in this tutorial, we will use spaCy to trace differences across genre and disciplinary categories later.
-Run the following code to locate the `.csv` file (specify the path to the folder where the metadata files are stored) and use it to create a pandas Dataframe.
+Run the following code to locate the `.csv` file (specify the path to the folder where the metadata files are stored) and use it to create a pandas DataFrame.
 ```
 paper_df = pd.read_csv('path_to_directory')
 ```